-- Option 1: From 2025/26 establish a targeted rate to recover 50% of the backlog from the areas in which it has been caused over 30 years (our proposed option) - an additional targeted rate to West Bethlehem ratepayers of between \$110-\$128 per annum - > an additional targeted rate to Pyes Pa West ratepayers of between \$80-93 per annum.
+□ Option 1: From 2025/26 establish a targeted rate to recover 50% of the backlog from the areas in which it has been caused over 30 years (our proposed option).
+This option would involve an additional targeted rate to West Bethlehem ratepayers of \$101 per annum and an additional targeted rate to Pyes Pa West ratepayers of \$74 per annum.

-Option 2: From 2025/26 establish a targeted rate to recover all the of the development contributions backlog created by the shortfalls in these areas over the last 30 years
+□ Option 2: From 2025/26 establish a targeted rate to recover all the of the development contributions backlog created by the shortfalls in these areas over the last 30 years - This option would involve an additional targeted rate to West Bethlehem ratepayers of \$202 per annum and an additional targeted rate to Pyes Pa West ratepayers of \$147 per annum.

-- an additional targeted rate to West Bethlehem ratepayers of between \$220-\$256 per annum - > an additional targeted rate to Pyes Pa West ratepayers of between \$160-\$186 per annum. - Option 3: No Targeted rate and transfer reserve balances from development contributions funded debt to rates funded debt over 10 years (status quo).
+□ Option 3: No Targeted rate and transfer reserve balances from development contributions funded debt to rates funded debt over 10 years (status quo).